Kinky hair: In other diasporic African populations

-During the 19th century, throughout the West Indies, the teachings of Jamaican political leader Marcus Garvey encouraged an active rejection of European standards of beauty.
+During the 19th century, throughout the West Indies, the teachings of the Jamaican political leader Marcus Garvey encouraged an active rejection of European standards of beauty.
 The resulting Rastafari movement of the 20th century has maintained that the growth of freeform dreadlocks is related to divine illumination, largely informed by the Biblical Nazirite oath.
-The Rastafari movement has been so influential in the visibility and subsequent popularity of dreadlocks, throughout the Caribbean and in the global African diaspora, that the term rasta has become synonymous with a dreadlocked individual.
+The Rastafari movement has been so influential in the visibility and subsequent popularity of dreadlocks, throughout the Caribbean and in the global African diaspora, that the term rasta has become synonymous with a dreadlocked person.
 Today, dreadlocks are common among Afro-Caribbeans and Afro-Latin Americans.